Graph Curve Matroids: Introduction

-Generic hyperplane sections of canonical curves give self-dual (or self-associated) point configurations as investigated in \cite{CobleAssociatedSO,dolgachev_ortland, Petrakiev}.
+Generic hyperplane sections of canonical curves give (identically) self-dual (or self-associated) point configurations as investigated in \cite{CobleAssociatedSO,dolgachev_ortland, Petrakiev}.
+In the language of matroids, this means that the complement of every basis is again a basis.
 The property of being identically self-dual (ISD) for matroids has been studied in \cite{Lindstrm, gracia_padro}.
 It is a consequence of the Riemann-Roch Theorem for singular curves that the graph curve matroid from a generic hyperplane section of a graph curve is ISD \cite{geiger2022selfdual}.
 We observe that this property and its algebraic proof hold even more generally for the graph curve matroid associated to any trivalent, $2$-edge-connected graph.
 Moreover, using our combinatorial description, we prove this self-duality only from combinatorial principles.

 \begin{customthm}{\ref{thm:self-duality}} Let $G$ be a trivalent, connected graph.
-Then the graph curve matroid $M_G$ is identically self-dual if and only if $G$ is 2-edge-connected. \end{customthm}
+Then its graph curve matroid $M_G$ is identically self-dual if and only if $G$ is 2-edge-connected. \end{customthm}

 The theory developed in this paper for graph curve matroids is not only helpful in filling the combinatorial gap from \cite{geiger2022selfdual}, but also opens up new interesting questions in combinatorial algebraic geometry.
 For example, one can ask for an axiomatization of this new class of matroids.
 We know that graph curve matroids are representable over $\Q$ when they come from hyperplane sections of graph curves (Theorem~\ref{thm:graphcurve}), but representability in the general case remains an open question.
 One could also investigate further connections between graphs and their graph curve matroids, like conditions for a non-trivalent graph to give an ISD graph curve matroid, or whether there is a combinatorial characterization for when two non-isomorphic graphs define isomorphic graph curve matroids.
+Moreover, one could investigate relations between our graph curve matroids and graph divisors in the chip-firing literature, such as \cite{baker_norine, YUEN2017}.